jackyCongs/EchoPlayer/README.md

 This tool is optimized for the **4-Step Shadowing Method**:
 1.  **Blind Listen**: Use the "Blind Mode" to test initial comprehension.
 2.  **Logic Mapping**: Analyze the script and mark the A-B loop for difficult segments.
-3.  **Shadowing**: Use the `R` shortcut to repeat the segment until your rhythm matches the native speaker.
+3.  **Shadowing**: Use the `R` shortcut to repeat the segment until rhythm matches the native speaker.
 4.  **Harvesting**: Save segments to build a personal library of "Gold Sentences" for IELTS Speaking preparation.

 ---